wba234/vpltools/README.md

 # To Do
 - Add instrumentation, so that submissions could be tracked and studied.
 You'll probably want a database for this, and to seek IRB approval before switching it on.
 - What would it take to add support for detecting LLM-generated code?
-- Make Java pakages work?
+- Make Java packages work?
 - Add more tests for this.
 - Test this under Windows?
 VPLJail is a POSIX system, right?
 Do I need to worry about windows?
 - Add a method for writing student and key output files to memory mapped files, for speed.